 Endpoints that depend on the security of middleboxes share fate with them: Middleboxes are common targets of mass-surveillance [Constantin], extortion [Mirai], and other attacks.
 Thus, each middlebox hop of decryption, processing, and re-encryption incrementally increases IoT security risks.
 There's more risk when middleboxes can read more message data than they need or endpoints collect more data than they need.
 Privacy-by-design minimizes collected data according to a documented need.
 Data are risky and even toxic [Schneier] to organizations.
 This paper assumes secure data design, but data design is outside the paper's scope, which is protecting IoT messages that contain the data regardless of data architecture.

 In this paper, message-level protection is application-layer message authentication and confidentiality.
 It also includes protection against message replays.
 Data about the message also need some protection: Metadata such as source and destination addresses typically need at least integrity protection.
 Metadata are often used by middleboxes along the service path: Message routers, for example, filter on address and other fields.
-CoAP is a RESTful constrined app layer protocol that is much more compact than HTTP due to its binary encoding [CoAP].
+CoAP is a RESTful constrained app layer protocol that is much more compact than HTTP due to its binary encoding [CoAP].
 CoAP uses a URI to indicate the resource target and the operation to be performed on the resource is given by the CoAP method.
 Both the of them need integrity protection.

 Some metadata, moreover, reveal personal information or other confidential data that only intended endpoints should read.
 Other metadata are mutable and don't figure into endpoint authentication of the message.
 Hence, not all metadata must be protected end-to-end, but LwM2M application security and comparable protocols must properly protect metadata that do.